-Visitor Parking Locations
+Visitor Parking

 During the school day, visitor parking is available in the small lot on the south side of the high school.
-All visitors should enter through the main entrance and report directly to the main office.
+All visitors should park in spots labeled "visitor" and enter through the main entrance.
+All visitors must report directly to the main office after entering the building.